Biostatistics with R

 We notice that the first line of the script starting with '#' was ignored by R. The hash in the beginning of a line is used for flagging the line as a comment .
 The commented lines are ignored by R while executing the script.

-After the execution of a script from the R prompt, the global variables created by the script will still stay in the R environment.
+As mentioned earlier, after the execution of a script from the R prompt, the global variables created by the script will still stay in the R environment.
 This may conflict with other variable of same name, if present.
 We have to be careful about this fact.

 The internal library functions and external functions can be included in a R script.
 We will learn this in the later chapters.